-6. There are great places to hike all over, especially via the Mountains-to-Sea Trail, Appalachian Trail, or lose yourself (metaphorically) on the Blue Ridge Parkway.
+6. There are great places to hike all over, especially for First Day Hikes in January.
+We’ve enjoyed many paths along the Mountains-to-Sea Trail, Appalachian Trail, and the Blue Ridge Parkway.
 We’ll mention more of this when discussing specific places, but this guide to hiking in North Carolina includes our favorites.

 Eastern North Carolina